nytimes/backbone.stickit/README.md

 #### Master

+- Added `afterSet` binding which is called after a value is updated on the model.
 - **Breaking Change**: the `bindKey` that was passed into the Backbone `change:attr` (undocumented) options was changed to `stickitChange` which is assigned the binding options which have a unique `bindId`.
 - **Breaking Change**: the default events for input, textarea, and contenteditable form elements from [`keyup`, `cut`, `paste`, `change`] to [`propertychange`, `input`, `change`].
 - **Breaking Change**: removed support for `input[type="number"]`.
 Instead, use `onSet` to format Number values, if needed.